RVanDamme/MUFFIN/README.md

   - "metaspades" for hybrid assembly
   - "metaflye" for long-read assembly with short-reads polishing

+Which one should I choose?
+Both approaches should be chosen based on the experimental set up of the user.
+E.g. if the main sequencing throughput was generated via short reads meta-spades should be chosen.
+If lots of long read data is available, e.g. > 15 Gigabases (corresponds to MinION or GridION flowcell) flye should be used as the assembly approach.
+If they are roughly the same we recommend flye but when in doubt execute both options and compare.
+To test both option you can select only the specific step (assembly or assembly+classification), you can see how to (here)[#advanced-usage].
+Check your bins and then resume (-resume) the pipeline changing the --modular to full or submit the bins manually selected for the last step (either classification or annotation or both).
+You can also more simply run the entire pipeline with both assembler.

  $profile_executor can be:
   - "local" to run on your computer
   - "gcloud" to run on google life science cloud computing (you need to setup your project in nextflow.config)